zbsarashki/stx-labs-openInfraVancouver2023/AIO-SX-On-Equinix/README.md

 The above will reboot the system and apply the configuration.
 Next we will configure the system with Isolated CPU's and Ceph.

 Upon reboot, [check system](check-system-upon-reboot.md) for any alarms and system status.
-If no errors are found, proceed with [Ceph based persistent sotrage backend](#Ceph-based-persistent-storage-backend)  and configure the system for [Isolated cpus](#IsolatedCPUs).
+If no errors are found, proceed with [Ceph based persistent storage backend](#Ceph-based-persistent-storage-backend)  and configure the system for [Isolated CPUs](#IsolatedCPUs).

 ### Persistent storage backend